 Nuchal translucency test

-Nuchal translucency is the thickness at the back of an unborn baby's neck.
+The nuchal translucency test measures the nuchal fold thickness.
+This is an area of tissue at the back of an unborn baby's neck.
 Measuring this thickness helps assess the risk of Down syndrome

 How the Test Is Performed

 to measure the nuchal fold.
 All unborn babies have some fluid at the back of their neck.
 In a baby with Down syndrome or other genetic disorders, there is more fluid than normal.
 This makes the space look thicker.

 A blood test of the mother is also done.
 Together, these two tests will tell if the baby could have Down syndrome or another genetic disorder.